 Goal 6: Students will develop effective written and oral communication skills.

 - The student will demonstrate effective written and oral communication skills in didactic and clinical performance.

 - Students will demonstrate progression in achieving information literacy skills during the course of their program.

 Goal 7: Students will develop problem solving and critical thinking skills

 - Students can adjust exposure factors and vary positioning techniques for a variety of patient conditions to maintain radiographic quality.

 - Students can evaluate radiographic images for appropriate positioning and image quality.

-- Graduates will pass the American Registry of Radiologic Technologists (ARRT) examination.
+- Graduates will pass the ARRT examination.

 - Students admitted to program will graduate from program.